-• ON ITEM 29: CITY FACILITIES DUMPSTER COLLECTION SERVICES
+ON ITEM 3B: CITY FACILITIES DUMPSTER COLLECTION SERVICES

-With regard to Item 29, I urge you to please reject City staff's proposed recommendation and its resulting consolidation of city facilities contracts and the addition of services provided to commercial businesses and operations - which we now know has actually limited the number of companies capable of submitting competitive bids and has increased rather than decreased the City's cost of services.
-And, instead, direct staff to issue IFBs for each separate City department's very specific needs for the collection of solid waste, recyclables and compostables at their separate City facilities with recycling, composting and reuse goals favored , along with a full disclosure of waste facilities relied upon for waste processing and disposal, and to not include the provision of steel dumpster services to special events, City sponsored events, City co-sponsored events, department sponsored events, commercial businesses and/or other locations not operated by the City.
-Also, that the IFB not include Anti-Lobbying Ordinance restrictions, that local business preference credit for these IFBs be extended to businesses with offices located within the incorporated city limits and the area within a five mile radius around Austin's city limits.
+With regard to Item 3B, I would additionally urge you to please specifically recommend to the City Council that it reject City staff's proposed recommendation and its resulting consolidation of city facilities contracts and the addition of services provided to commercial businesses and operations - which we now know has actually limited the number of companies capable of submitting competitive bids and has increased rather than decreased the City's cost of services.
+And, instead, that Council direct staff to issue IFBs for each separate City department's very specific needs for the collection of solid waste, recyclables and compostables at their separate City facilities with recycling, composting and reuse goals favored , along with a full disclosure of waste facilities relied upon for waste processing and disposal, and to not include the provision of steel dumpster services to special events, City sponsored events, City co-sponsored events, commercial businesses and/or other locations not operated by the City.
+Also, that the IFB not include Anti-Lobbying Ordinance restrictions, and that local business preference credit for these IFBs be extended to businesses with offices located within the incorporated city limits and the area within a five mile radius around Austin's city limits.